NillionNetwork/scaffold-nillion/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

-5. On a third terminal, run the Nillion devnet.
+### 4. Open a third terminal to run the Nillion devnet:

 This bootstraps Nillion devnet, a local network of nodes and adds cluster info to your NextJS app .env file

 ```
 yarn nillion-devnet
 ```

+### 5. Optional: Nada program setup

-5a.
-Optional: If you want to write your own Nada program, open another terminal to create and activate a virtual environment
+If you want to write your own Nada programs, open another terminal to create and activate a python virtual environment

 ```
 cd packages/nillion && sh create-venv.sh && source .venv/bin/activate